 The Research and Advisory Committee aims to provide research updates on current trends in human trafficking occurring in the County.
 Additionally, the Committee works to develop a standardized County database that will serve as an information center for first responders, legislators, and law enforcement, enabling them to better adapt to shifting trends in human trafficking.

-Chair: Shirley Schreffler (Prince George’s County Department of Social Services)
+Chair: Shirley Schreffler (Prince George’s County health department)

 The Legislation Committee helps victims of human trafficking by aiding County criminal and civil law enforcement agencies in combating human trafficking and assisting prosecutors by bringing to justice individuals and businesses that support and sustain it in the County.
 The Committee also updates the Task Force on important federal, state, and local legislative initiatives designed to combat human trafficking and organizes lobbying events to advocate for key legislation.